adrianburena/security-portfolio/README.md

 | 8 | Hunt the Threat | SIEM operations (Sentinel) | coming, week 8 |
 | 9 | Score the Tenant | Cloud security posture | coming, week 9 |
 | 10 | The Breach (capstone) | Full incident investigation | coming, week 10 |

+By January 1st, [90 days out], I will be interview-ready for [SOC Analyst / Security Analyst] [remote] roles, with documented investigations, a rebuilt resume, and 1,000+ applications submitted.
+I commit to [40] hours/week, one chapter/week, and daily check-ins.